ICIJ/es-translator/docs/usage.md

 ### `es-translator`

-This is the primarly command from EsTranslator to translate documents.
+This is the primary command from EsTranslator to translate documents.

 ```
 Usage: es-translator [OPTIONS]

 Options:
-  -u, --url TEXT                  Elastichsearch URL
+  -u, --url TEXT                  Elasticsearch URL
-  -i, --index TEXT                Elastichsearch Index
+  -i, --index TEXT                Elasticsearch Index
   -r, --interpreter TEXT          Interpreter to use to perform the
                                   translation
   -s, --source-language TEXT      Source language to translate from